Ypres and the Last Post Ceremony

 The Great War 1914-18

-2018 will see the 100th Anniversary of the end of the Great War, for four long years Flanders Fields was the scene which epitomised the horrors of the Great War with four major battles being fought here and more than 250,000 British and Commonwealth soldiers giving their lives.
+Over 100 years have passed since the end of the Great War, for four long years Flanders Fields was the scene which epitomised the horrors of the Great War with four major battles being fought here and more than 250,000 British and Commonwealth soldiers giving their lives.

 The landscape of the region still has many tales to tell allowing you to discover the stories, tragedy and bravery of the soldiers who fought there.
 Ypres lies at the heart of 'the Salient' and during the war the town was under almost constant bombardment, reducing it to ruins.